NON-PROFIT BYLAWS OF BRAZIL AMERICA COUNCIL

-The Executive Director shall establish a date for the annual meeting of members, and only members in good standing shall be entitled to vote at such meeting.
-The Board may establish such procedures and rules for the determination of the good standing of members as it may deem reasonable and necessary
+The Executive Director shall establish a date for the annual meeting of Board members, and only members in good standing shall be entitled to vote at such meeting.
+Meeting must be recorded by the Executive Director.

-All officers must be of Brazilian Nationality or Native Brazilian American, fluent in English and Portuguese, in good standards with the organization.
+All officers must be of Brazilian Nationality or Brazilian-American Nationality, fluent in English and Portuguese, in good standards with the organization.

-The Chair of the Board (Chief Executive Officer), is a paid position, hired by the Board of Directors, and also of Brazilian Nationality or Brazilian American native, fluent in English and Portuguese.
+The Executive Director (Chief Executive Officer), is a paid position, hired by the Board of Directors and of Brazilian Nationality or Brazilian American native, fluent in English and Portuguese

 All corporate powers shall be exercised by and under the authority of, and the business and affairs of the Corporation shall be managed under the direction of, the Executive Director.

-The Board shall elect officers of the Corporation/Organization which shall include a President, a Secretary, a Treasurer, and such other officers as necessary for the good of the Organization.
-Neither the Secretary nor the Treasurer may serve concurrently as the Chair of the Board or the President.
+The Board shall elect officers of the Corporation/Organization which shall include a President, and a Secretary, and such other officers as necessary for the good of the Organization.
+Neither the Secretary or Executive Director may serve concurrently as the Chair of the Board or the President.

 The officers will be selected by the Board at its annual meeting, and shall serve the needs of the Board, subject to all the rights, if any, of any officer who may be under a contract of employment.
 Therefore, without any bias or predisposition to the rights of any officer that may be under any contract of employment, any officer may be removed with cause by the Board.